Our experienced team of advocates and attorneys bring energy, expertise and dedication to Friends of Farmworkers.

 Tel: (215) 733-0878, ext.
 150

-Mr. Read has served as general counsel for Friends of Farmworkers, Inc. since 1982.
+Art Read has served as general counsel for Justice at Work (formerly Friends of Farmworkers) since 1982.
 He graduated from the University of Pennsylvania in 1972 and from New York University School of Law in 1976.
-A frequent lecturer and author on workers' rights, Mr. Read is well-known for his representation of workers.
+A frequent lecturer and author on workers' rights, Art is well-known for his representation of workers.
 In Vlasic Farms, Inc. v.
 Pennsylvania Labor Relations Board (2001), he won the right to organize for workers in Pennsylvania's mushroom industry.
-His collective bargaining agreements for the Kaolin Workers Union are the only such contracts in the mushroom industry.
+Throughout the past 13 years a principal focus of his legal advocacy has been in relationship to workers employed under the H-2B temporary non-agricultural visa program.
 His lawsuits under the Migrant and Seasonal Agricultural Worker Relations Act have resulted in injunctive relief that has served as a model for compliance.
-Mr. Read has also been an advocate for those with limited English proficiency, including serving on the Pennsylvania Supreme Court Committee on Racial and Gender Bias, which contributed to a law mandating certified court interpreters.
+Art has also been an advocate for those with limited English proficiency, including serving on the Pennsylvania Supreme Court Committee on Racial and Gender Bias, which contributed to a law mandating certified court interpreters.